sfrdmn/solitairewin/Readme.md

 Can be used with browserify or just loaded globally.
 Depends on [jQuery](https://github.com/jquery/jquery) and [async](https://github.com/caolan/async).

+There's a `load` method which accepts a callback and loads the images.
+A `load` event is also triggered on load.
+Using `start` implicitly calls `load`.

 ### View the example for usage